Mixed Diffusion for 3D Indoor Scene Synthesis: Experimental Evaluation

 \myParagraph{Diversity} We study the diversity of the predicted layouts by measuring the average standard deviation (std) of object centroid positions and bounding box sizes.
-Since vertical positions are highly correlated with semantic labels, which are already evaluated through KL-divergence, the std over positions is averaged over the two planar axes.
-The results are in Table~\ref{tab:diversity}, where the ``IB'' suffix means results are computed over ``in-boundary'' objects only to remove bad object placement.
-However, these numbers are not directly comparable due to large differences in OOB\% across approaches.
-Nevertheless, our approach generates the most diverse object placements that are within the floorplan boundary (\ie Position-IB).
-We are slightly less diverse in sizes (\ie Size-IB) than DiffuScene, but our approach approach shows the least drop in size variety after removing out-of-boundary objects.
+Since vertical positions are highly correlated with semantic labels, which are already evaluated through KL-divergence, we compute the average std over the two planar axes only.
+The results are shown in Table~\ref{tab:diversity}, where the ``IB'' suffix means results are computed over ``in-boundary'' objects only to remove bad object placement.
+All three approaches are quite similar in terms of diversity.
+Overall, our approach generates the most diverse object placements that are within the floor boundary (\ie Position-IB), but is slightly worse than DiffuScene in size variety.